LOOKING UP

 “Fantastic Design for an Illusionistic Ceiling with Grape Arbor, Figures Poised on Galleries,

-Scene of Olympian Gods”, c.
+and a Central Scene of Olympian Gods”, c.
 1580/1590.

 Pen and brown ink with brown wash, heightened with white, over black chalk on brown paper